Psychedelic/plug-docs/docs/getting-started/plug-button.md

 import PlugConnect from '@psychedelic/plug-connect';
 ```

-To Use the component, you can simply do:
+To use the component, do:

 ```js
 <PlugConnect